Skip to content

 Secondly, and more importantly, the device has an auto-calibration feature, which can render the device inaccurate if you don’t know how to account for this ‘feature’.
 In my full review, I discuss how you can avoid the issues caused by auto-calibration, and I recommend reading that article before purchasing a Vitalight.

 However, if you can manage the auto-calibration feature, the device is surprisingly accurate – especially considering the price.
-Oftentimes I find the Vitalight reading very similarly (or identically) to far more expensive monitors such as the Aranet4.
+I often find the Vitalight reading very similar (or identically) to far more expensive monitors such as the Aranet4.

 Sensor Type: NDIR